What’s in This Article

 Is the hotel open to the public?

 Yes.
-The Stanley Hotel is a fully functioning hotel.
+The Stanley Hotel operates as a fully functioning hotel.
 You can book rooms, dine at the restaurant, or buy tickets for daily history and ghost tours without being an overnight guest.